JaxGaussianProcesses/GPJax/README.md

 ### Development version

-To install the latest, possibly unstable, version, the following steps should be followed.
+To install the latest (possibly unstable) version, the following steps should be followed.
 It is by no means compulsory, but we do advise that you do all of the below inside a virtual environment.

 ```bash
 git clone https://github.com/thomaspinder/GPJax.git